 EduCare has developed the COPE Library: Breast Health Edition, which consists of over 430 topics, allowing nurses and doctors to deliver symptom-specific education efficiently.
 Each topic is customized with the facility's name and contact information and can be printed on-demand from the healthcare provider's own computer.

-Professionally, Judy has published five books, The Breast Cancer Treatment Handbook (8th Edition), Breast Cancer Support Partner Handbook (8th Edition), Finding A Lump in Your Breast, Solving The Mystery of Breast Pain and Solving The Mystery of Breast Discharge.
+Professionally, Judy has published six books, The Breast Cancer Treatment Handbook (8th Edition), Breast Cancer Support Partner Handbook (8th Edition), Breast Cancer Survivorship Handbook, Finding A Lump in Your Breast, Solving The Mystery of Breast Pain and Solving The Mystery of Breast Discharge.
 Training manuals include The Breast Health Navigator Manual, The Comprehensive Breast Center Strategic Planning Manual and Breast Center Design.

 EduCare continues to have their hand on the pulse of patients and navigators, sensing their needs and developing tools to meet the ever changing challenges of breast health care delivery.
 All educational materials are kept up-to-date and cover current treatment issues.
 The products are designed to be educational and do not offer treatment advice, only explanations allowing the healthcare provider to be the guiding force in care delivery.